Richard Jencks: Career

 Following law school, Jencks joined the National Association of Broadcasters (NAB) in Washington, D.C. as an associate general counsel.
 He then moved to Los Angeles, where he became West Coast Resident Attorney for CBS, Inc. He later left CBS to become president of the Alliance of Television and Film Producers.

-While working in Los Angeles, Jencks became the first president of the West Pasadena Residents' Association, serving in 1962-1963.
+While working in Los Angeles, Jencks became the first president of the West Pasadena Residents' Association (WPRA), serving in 1962–1963.
 He also served on the Pasadena City Council.

 Jencks returned to CBS as the television network's general counsel and was later named president of the CBS Broadcast Group, which included CBS News, CBS Television Network, CBS Radio Network, Cinema Center Films, and the television and radio stations owned by CBS.
 When CBS became the target of accusations of excessive depictions of sex and violence by the Nixon administration during the early 1970s, Jencks, who was a CBS corporate vice president at the time, flew to Washington to defend the broadcast network against the allegations.
 He remained in Washington, D.C. until his retirement in 1976.

 Jencks was appointed a distinguished visiting professor of communications at San Diego State University and was a founding member of the board of directors for the University of California at Berkeley Foundation.
 He served as well on the editorial board for the Marin Independent Journal.
 Jencks began appearing on a weekly radio opinion show called "2 Minutes with Richard" on KSCO when he was 85 years old and was frequently in demand as a speaker on broadcasting and other communication subjects.